Hala-elmikkawy22/python-exercises/README.md

 ## 📂 Structure
 - Python basics
-- a menu-driven calculator
+- a menu-driven calculator.
-- the factorial of a number
+- the factorial of a number.
-- find the largest number in the list
+- Find the largest number in the list.
-- a function to check if the number is odd or even
+- a function to check if the number is odd or even.
-- Create a module and use it
+- Create a module and use it.
-- data structure ( lists, tuples, dictionaries, and sets)
+- data structure ( lists, tuples, dictionaries, and sets).
+- Reverse the list and remove the duplication.

 ## 🎯 Purpose
 - Revise Python fundamentals